 Yassa Poulet with Demba Ba

-Munch on this traditional Senegalese dish and you’ll be unstoppable, says the Chelsea striker
+Munch on this traditional Senegalese dish and you’ll be unstoppable, says the Besiktas striker

 Why should you eat Yassa Poulet?“Because it’s the best dish in the world, in my opinion!
 I’m not getting to eat it much in England, that’s for sure.